 Category: Transient Plane Source

 Abstract: The phase behavior of polymeric materials is understood through glass transition temperature.
 It is a temperature boundary above which the polymeric material is soft and viscous, and becomes hard, brittle, and glassy below this temperature.
 In the present work, PS/PMMA immiscible polymer blend samples are studied at different compositional ranges.
-Thermal transport properties of PS/PMMA polymeric blends were measured using the Hot Disk TPS 2500 S, from room temperature to 120°C. Variation in thermal conductivity and diffusivity of PS, PMMA, and PS/PMMA blends suggest a continuous structural change taking place.
+Thermal transport properties of PS/PMMA polymeric blends were measured , from room temperature to 120°C. Variation in thermal conductivity and diffusivity of PS, PMMA, and PS/PMMA blends suggest a continuous structural change taking place.
 All PS/PMMA blends have a maximum thermal conductivity and diffusivity in the glass transition region.

 Reference: Heat Mass Transfer (2016), 52: 2901-2911